Welcome to the first Darwinex Tutorial, explained in simple and easy-to-follow terms.

 Darwinex Score: What it is and How it works

-Also known as the D-Score, it is the “vote” of merit assigned by Darwinex to each Darwin.
+Also known as the D-Score, it is the “vote” of merit assigned by Darwinex to each Darwin (61% of retail CFD accounts lose money).
 The Darwinex Score is obtained by weighing the results of the 12 Attributes used by Darwinex to analyse each individual Darwin.

 The value of the 12 attributes ranges from 0 to 10.
 The higher the score, the better the judgement.